Towards Neural Scaling Laws on Graphs: Introduction

 \section{Introduction}

-Neural scaling laws~\cite{rosenfeld2019constructive,kaplan2020scaling,abnar2021exploring} quantitatively describe how model performance grows with the scale of training.
-There are two basic forms: data scaling law~(how the performance changes with training dataset size) and model scaling law~(how the performance changes with model size).
-Neural scaling laws guide the construction of large models from two perspectives: (1) They enable us to predict model performance on large-scale training by extrapolating from small-scale runs with lower computational budgets.
+The neural scaling law~\cite{rosenfeld2019constructive,kaplan2020scaling,abnar2021exploring} serves as an important tool in the development of large models.
+It quantitatively describes how model performance grows with the scale of training, which have two basic forms: data scaling law~(how the performance changes with training dataset size) and model scaling law~(how the performance changes with model size).
+Neural scaling laws guide the construction of large models from the following perspectives: (1) They enable us to predict model performance on large-scale training by extrapolating from small-scale runs with lower computational budgets.
 For instance, the performance of GPT-4 on coding problems fits accurately with the prediction of the scaling law~\cite{achiam2023gpt}.
 (2) They enable us to identify better model architectures through small-scale training, typically selecting those with the largest performance gains for a given computational overhead.
+(3) They serves as the guidance for resource allocation, i.e., they could tell us how to distribute the cost of data collection and computation for the given model to reach the expected performance.
 Such laws have played an instrumental role in the recent successes of large models in natural language processing~(NLP) and computer vision~(CV) domains~\cite{brown2020language,touvron2023llama,chowdhery2023palm, Zhai_2022_CVPR, dehghani2023scaling}.